Paintings and works on paper can be accessed through Rick's Galleries:

 Artist's statement on Paintings

 Prior to my long break from object making, I made figurative paintings that I considered “anti” painting.
-The intention of this work was to project the urgency of pollical issues.
+The intention of this work was to project the urgency of political issues.
 They were not intended to be “paintings” at all.
 They were more like political sign boards painted with house paint on plywood.
 I felt that this was what I was called to do.
-Though I was trained as a traditional painter, the urgency of politics put the issues overshadowed the idea of making paintings or drawings as artistic investigations.
-My desire to deal with the urgency of politics eventually led to explore the social constructs on what politics is built.
+Though I was trained as a traditional painter, the urgency of politics overshadowed the idea of making paintings or drawings as artistic investigations.
+My desire to deal with the urgency of politics eventually led me to explore the social constructs on what politics is built.
 While trying to better understand how the social constructs connected with art, I ran into Joseph Beuys concept of social sculpture.
 This transformed my career from a painter and installation artist to a “social sculptor.”
-For nearly 30 years, I put away my studio practice and fully submerged into the social real of creative production that seeks to be a catalyst of creatively transforming neighborhoods and communities.
+For nearly 30 years, I put away my studio practice and fully submerged myself in the social realm of creative production that seeks to be a catalyst of creatively transforming neighborhoods and communities.

 I did not know the reason I was drawn to tracing the domino patterns until one day I realized that the patterns were simply mapping knowledge of the time I spent with the people I played with.
 Because of the presence of mapping in the early domino drawings, I continued to make the work as an investigation into how mapping domino games could help me better understand the mapping related to my interest in urban development and other social and political interest.